 Meanwhile, CRO specialists need to know what changes will have the most impact based on users' behaviours, so they can adjust and improve the website layout (based on metrics and heat maps - which visualises onsite behaviour), to increase average conversion rate and drive positive action.

 The results of A/B tests (where two differing options are presented at random to users and their interaction with each compared over a specific time period), show what is most popular with users as verified in terms of numbers of downloads and page views (plus dwell time and bounce rate metrics).
 This helps to direct the future strategy of content creators; for your website's conversion rate.

 At the same time, successful content helps inform conversion optimisers which tests are likely to have the largest impact.
 If, for example, blogs have popular content, then tests can be run to include more blog content across other areas of the website and direct activity like email marketing campaigns.

 Whilst strong added value content is likely to generate positive A/B test results, poor content obviously may induce the opposite.

-A poorly written blog used in a test to see the overall effectiveness of having a blog as a delivery method is likely to produce inaccurate results.
+A poorly written blog post used in a test to see the overall effectiveness of having a blog as a delivery method is likely to produce inaccurate results.

 Feedback from verified users is particularly beneficial at discovering content issues on a website and can help generate ideas on the different type of content which visitors may wish to engage with.

-It is important to test and learn quickly so that you can iterate your website for perpetual improvement towards your core goals of increasing the number of prospective buyers to the platform and in your buying funnel and getting them to convert and take action towards your sales objectives.
+It is important to test and learn quickly, so that you can iterate your website for perpetual improvement, towards your core goals of increasing the number of prospective buyers to the platform; and in your buying funnel and getting them to convert and take action towards your sales objectives.